ni/niveristand-python/README.rst

 Documentation
 =============

-Documentation is available `here <http://niveristand-python.readthedocs.io>`_.
+To view the documentation, visit the `NI VeriStand Python Documentation Page <http://niveristand-python.readthedocs.io>`_.

 Additional Documentation
 ========================
-TODO: Get a real code for the VS docs!

-Refer to the `NI VeriStand Help <http://digital.ni.com/express.nsf/bycode/exagg4>`_ for detailed information on setting up a system and running real-time test scenarios.
+Refer to the `NI VeriStand Help <http://digital.ni.com/express.nsf/bycode/ex9v46>`_ for detailed information on setting up a system and running real-time test scenarios.

 NI VeriStand Help installs only with the full version of NI VeriStand.